 This systematic review adds to the existing body of knowledge.
-Previous systematic reviews either did not report on both safety and effectiveness,^{40,41} included all types of implants,42 or had different inclusion criteria.43 In addition, most previous systematic reviews included some studies with the same patient populations.
+Previous systematic reviews either did not report on both safety and effectiveness, included all types of implants, or had different inclusion criteria.
+In addition, most previous systematic reviews included some studies with the same patient populations.
 We considered the latest iteration of each implant for this evaluation to avoid including designs no longer in clinical use.
 Other strengths of the current study are a focus on above-the-knee amputation, reporting outcomes for both safety and effectiveness of the osseointegrated prosthetic implants, and presenting the available data separately, by device, for clarity.

-One limitation of this review is that most of the included studies had a mean follow-up of 1 to 3 years; as such, we were unable to make conclusions about the effectiveness beyond these time points.
+One limitation of this review is that most of the included studies had a mean follow-up of 1 to 5 years; as such, we were unable to make conclusions about effectiveness beyond these time points.
 In addition, the studies did not report outcomes after explantation and/or reimplantation.
-Another limitation is that some studies had overlaps in patients' data for some outcomes or had incomplete reporting for some outcomes.
-The most complete and useful data for this review were from the study by Branemark et al,10 who presented their results in an accurate, unbiased way, following sound scientific principles.
-The fixed duration of follow-up in that study was more appropriate than the mean or median duration of follow-up that other studies reported, often with a broad range which indicates some patients had minimal contribution to the results.
+Another limitation is that some studies had overlapping patient data for some outcomes, and some did not completely report some outcomes.
+The most complete and useful data for this review were from the study by Branemark et al. The fixed duration of follow-up in that study was more appropriate than the mean or median duration of follow-up that other studies reported, often with a broad range, which indicates that some patients had minimal contribution to the results.
 Studies that retrospectively performed a chart review may have underestimated the complication rates, as some issues may have been treated by other practitioners.
-The only published study on bilateral amputation had a very small sample size and included surgeries before and after the standardized OPRA rehabilitation protocol, which makes it difficult to assess the outcomes in these patients.
+The only published study on bilateral amputation had a very small sample size and included surgeries before and after the standardized OPRA rehabilitation protocol, which makes it difficult to assess outcomes in these patients.

-In the nine included studies of osseointegrated prosthetic implants for lower-limb amputation, most patients were followed for only 1 to 3 years, a fairly short follow-up to evaluate this technique.
-The quality of evidence, assessed using the GRADE criteria, was low for functional outcomes and high for adverse events.
-Studies with short-term follow-up showed that patients' functional outcomes improved with osseointegrated prosthetic implants but there was uncertainty about the impact on patients' emotional health.
-Osseointegrated prosthetic implants can lead to serious adverse events such as bone infection or fracture, which may require additional surgeries and negatively impact emotional health.
+In studies of osseointegrated prosthetic implants for lower-limb amputation, most patients were followed for only 1 to 5 years, a fairly short follow-up to evaluate this technique.
+The quality of evidence, assessed using the GRADE criteria, was low for functional outcomes and quality life and high for adverse events.
+Studies with short-term follow-up showed that patients' functional outcomes improved with osseointegrated prosthetic implants, but their emotional health did not improve.
+Osseointegrated prosthetic implants can lead to serious adverse events such as bone infection and fracture, which may require additional surgeries and negatively impact emotional health.
 However, chronic problems with socket fit and limited function can also impact mental health and quality of life for amputees using conventional prostheses.